Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - confirmed
     source-id: lore-treatment-efforts-confirmed
 -->
-- No known cure.
-Fire slows it, but never stops it.
+- Fire slows it, but does not stop it.
+No one's found a cure, and most stopped looking, opting to quietly scavenge and survive, rather than to be heroes.
 <!-- /show-if -->

 ## Biological Notes